EffieLiu-OvO/Scaleble-Ski-Resort-Data-System/README.md

 - `client1/`: Basic client implementation
 - `client2/`: Enhanced client with performance monitoring

+### /Assignment2
+Implementation of a distributed system with message queuing for asynchronous processing of ski data.
+* `server/`: Enhanced server with RabbitMQ integration and request validation
+* `client2/`: Optimized client with performance tuning
+* `consumer/`: Multithreaded RabbitMQ consumer application

 ### Future Assignments
 Additional assignments will be added to their respective directories as the course progresses.